SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Retrieve Configuration Snapshot](/images/users-guide/DeviceManagement/devmgmt-devices-config-getnewsnapshot.png)

 > Clicking **Get snapshot from device**, creates a new operation.
 If the operation is in status PENDING or EXECUTING, it is not possible to trigger another configuration request for the configuration type.
-Navigate to the **Control** tab of a device to cancel the operation or view the history of operation changes.mt-devices-config-putsnapshot.png)
+Navigate to the **Control** tab of a device to cancel the operation or view the history of operation changes.

 To apply a configuration snapshot to a device which supports multiple configuration types:

 1. Navigate to the desired device and open its **Configuration** tab.
+2. Under **Device-supported configurations**, select the desired configuration type
-2. Under **Available supported configurations**, select a configuration file.
+3. Under **Available supported configurations**, select a configuration file.
-3. Click **Send configuration to device** at the right to apply the selected snapshot to the device.
+4. Click **Send configuration to device** at the right to apply the selected snapshot to the device.

 ![Apply new snapshot to a device](/images/users-guide/DeviceManagement/devmgmt-devices-config-putsnapshot.png)